James Milner: Return to Newcastle United

 Newcastle's players and manager Glenn Roeder reacted positively to Milner's return at the start of the 2006–07 season.
 Milner was a starter in the Newcastle team for the entire season.

 Newcastle made a poor start in the 2006–07 Premier League, but in European competition, Milner played a key role in helping Newcastle reach the round of 16 of the UEFA Cup, playing all but one of the Magpies 12 games.
 Rumours began to spread that he would be sold during the transfer window in January, although both Milner and Roeder dismissed these rumours.

 On 1 January 2007, Milner scored his first goal of the season in a 2–2 draw with Manchester United.
 The goal came from a "stunning" shot from 25 yd away.
 He scored two more goals during the next three weeks, against Birmingham City and then against West Ham United.
 During the season, Milner displayed his ability to play comfortably in a range of different positions by scoring and setting up goals with both feet from both sides.
 As a result, Milner signed a new contract at Newcastle in January, which secured his future at the club until 2011.
 He signed another four-year contract in May 2007, when Sam Allardyce took over as manager of Newcastle.
 Milner said later in the year that he was happy about his future at the club and its new manager, saying that the training sessions were "the best since I have been here".
-Allardyce said during the season that Milner was so keen to play, that he was concerned he would "burn out mentally [and] physically".
+Allardyce said during the season that Milner was so keen to play, he was concerned Milner would "burn out mentally [and] physically".
 As a result, Milner played mainly as a substitute in the early part of the season.

 In late October, he scored Newcastle's 500th home Premier League goal in a 3–1 win over Tottenham Hotspur.
 A second Premier League goal of the season came fortuitously in the Tyne–Wear derby from a shot intended as a cross.
 Allardyce praised Milner during the season, saying he was "a hugely experienced Premier League player".

 After missing the final nine matches of the season due to a foot injury, it was rumoured in May 2008 that Milner would be part of a transfer between Newcastle and Liverpool.
 Despite starting the season for Newcastle and scoring in a League Cup win over Coventry City, it was revealed after the match that Milner had handed in a written transfer request the week before.